ASCIT/donut-challenge/README.md

 - If you're not comfortable with web development, feel free to use C++, Java, Python, or whatever you're comfortable with.

 <h2>Bonus points</h2>
-- Using Python Flask specifically (or prove that your framework is better)
+- Building a backend with Python Flask specifically
 - Having clean modular code that shows an understanding of closures and functional programming

 <h2>Submission</h2>